 About the Team

-The IIIEE Podcast celebrates its third season, and sees a new team contributing to the production of ‘Advancing Sustainable Solutions’: Steven Curtis, Katherine Shabb, and Frans Libertson.
+The IIIEE Podcast celebrates its fourth season, and sees a new team contributing to the production of ‘Advancing Sustainable Solutions’: Steven Curtis, Sofie Sandin Lompar, and Frans Libertson.

 Returning for another season, Steven Curtis will serve as podcast co-host.
-Steven is a PhD student, researching sustainable consumption such as the sharing economy and the circular economy.
-His work explores sharing economy business models that actually contribute to improved sustainability outcomes.
+Steven is a postdoctoral researcher, exploring critically the design and implementation of sustainable business models.
+Steven also teaches in various courses pertaining to environmental science, business and management, as well as the circular economy.
 Steven is a graduate of the Environmental Management and Policy Master's Programme at the IIIEE (2015).
 He obtained his Bachelor of Science from Penn State in Environmental Meteorology (2011), with emphasis on the impact humans have on climate, air, and water.

 Frans Libertson serves as production assistant.
 He is a PhD student, researching sustainable energy systems in general and smart grids in particular.
 His research aims at exploring the integration of smart grids into the Swedish energy system, as well as other flexible solutions for avoiding energy peaks, and to find productive strategies for facilitating transitions into sustainable energy systems.
 Frans is a graduate of the Lund University Master’s Programme in Environmental Studies and Sustainability Science (2016).
 He also holds a Bachelor of Science in Business and Economics (2014).
 In addition, Frans has studied Sustainable Urban Planning at Malmö University (2019).